Gentle Transporting for Your Betta: A Step-by-Step Guide

 Acclimate After Arrival

 • When you reach your destination, slowly introduce the betta back into its main tank by floating the container in the tank for a while.
-This helps the fish get used to the new water temperature before being fully released.

 By following these steps, you can transport your betta fish safely over long distances.